MicrosoftDocs/dataexplorer-docs/data-explorer/azure-advisor.md

 * Small amount of data
 * No queries and ingestion events during the last 30 days
-* Low CPU usage during the last two days
+* Low CPU usage during the last 30 days
 * No followers

 When recommended to **consider deleting empty / unused clusters**, the recommended action is to delete the cluster.